Chart Color Schemes

 Upper Ferntree Gully ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Upper Ferntree Gully had a cultural diversity level below average, with 80.1% of its population born in Australia, 91.1% being citizens, and 91.3% speaking English only at home.
-Christianity was the predominant religion, comprising 39.7% of people.
-Buddhism, however, was overrepresented at 1.2%, compared to None% across Greater Melbourne.
+Upper Ferntree Gully, as per the census conducted on 9 August 2016, had a population with 80.1% born in Australia, 91.1% being citizens, and 91.3% speaking English only at home.
+Christianity was the predominant religion, accounting for 39.7%.
+Buddhism, however, was overrepresented at 1.2%, compared to none across Greater Melbourne.

 Frequently Asked Questions - Diversity